alyssandrichik/predicting-happiness/README.md

 the factors contributing to a country’s Happiness, and explore various machine learning methods to capture the trend in the data by country.
-Our analysis showed factors that seemed to contribute more to capturing the true trends in the data, with Region and GDP Per Capita triumphing in many models, however other factors paired with those ultimately increased the strength of each model, with no one variable rising above.
+Our analysis showed factors that seemed to contribute more to capturing the true trends in the data, with Region and GDP per capita triumphing in many models, however other factors paired with those ultimately increased the strength of each model, with no one variable rising above.
 This indicates Happiness is just as complex as one would think.

-## References
+### References

 Arafa, S. (2019, April 5).
 Why Governments Should Care More about Happiness.
 Greater Good.